gerbless/react-tutorial/README.md

 ![error][screen05]

 This happens because in our module we do not have defined any dependency in it.
-In this case, we need to load React to use it.
+In this case, we need to load ReactJS to use it.
 So, to import this dependency, we need to add just one more line to accomplish that

 ```javascript
 //this is the line we are adding to load react dependency